RU09342/lab-6taking-control-over-your-embedded-life-scrumbology-v2-lab-6/Open Loop Systems/README.md

 | 90%           | 35.44°C       |
 | 100%          | 35.44°C       |

 In the end the data set chosen was the final one.
-This was the data set with the best deviation in temperatures, allowing the system to climb to 90°C and hold stable at 35°C.
+This was the data set with the best deviation in temperatures, allowing the system to climb to as high as 90°C, while also holding stable at 35°C.

 ## Equation control
 By using the data found in testing different fan PWM values, an equation was found that once implemented to the system could take a °C value and convert it into a PWM value to attempt to hold the value stable.
-The equations were solved in segments
+The equations were solved in segments, the first of which controls the temperatures between 90°C and 50°C.
+`Y = -0.2533x + 22.449`
+The secound half of the equation controls from 50°C to approximatly 35°C.
+`Y = 0.3368x^2 - 34.397x + 888.18`

 ## Usage
 While this system may not be the most practical, due to the heavy limitations of the effects of the outside world,